Gary Pethybridge

 Gary Pethybridge (born 6 November 1950) is an Australian former rugby league footballer who played in the 1970s.

 Career

 Pethybridge was a Parramatta junior and was graded with the Parramatta Eels in 1970.

 By 1973 he had moved to St. George Dragons and he had a wonderful season in his debut year at Saints which included one representative match for New South Wales in the same year.
 He helped steer the Dragons into the semi-finals in 1973 and a bright career looked certain, but he suffered a chronic neck injury caused by being kneed in the back in 1974 that derailed his career at St. George and he virtually retired.
-He returned from injury three years later with the Penrith Panthers and he played three seasons with them between 1978-1980 and captained the club before retiring for good in 1981.
+He returned from injury three years later with the Penrith Panthers and he played three seasons with them between 1978-1980 and captained the club before retiring permanently in 1981.